 Before you start your build, here are some of the very basic mistakes that can be completely avoided with proper planning and communication.

-• Not understanding the utilities available and needed to operate the property: Part of the due diligence process should be to evaluate the utility capacity in the area.
-Facility owners that need to bring in utilities to a site where they do not yet exist can be a time consuming and expensive process that involves coordination with utility providers and the local municipality.
+- Not understanding the utilities available and needed to operate the property: Part of the due diligence process should be to evaluate the utility capacity in the area.
+Facility owners that need to bring in utilities to a site where they do not yet exist can be time-consuming and expensive, involving coordination with utility providers and the local municipality.

-• Ensuring the driveway radius is the right size: Property owners need a minimum of 25 feet for cars and an entrance radius of 45 feet for large moving vans as well as boat and RV storage.1
+- Ensuring the driveway radius is the right size: Property owners need a minimum of 25 feet for cars and an entrance radius of 45 feet for large moving vans and boat and RV storage.1

-• Lack of contractor specifications: It is super important to include specifications for bidding and construction.
+- Lack of contractor specifications: It's super important to include specifications for bidding and construction.
 You need to get everything in writing, especially any plan changes and associated fee changes.
 The proposal should include the contractor’s payment schedule as well as any holdbacks.

-• Not being conservative enough with your pro forma: One common mistake that self storage developers often make is padding the pro forma too much – overshooting revenue projections; underestimating expenses; overestimating occupancy growth; overlooking potential tax increases.
+- Not being conservative enough with your pro forma: One common mistake that self storage developers often make is padding the pro forma too much.
+Overshooting revenue projections, underestimating expenses, overestimating occupancy growth and overlooking potential tax increases.
 Several miscalculations can completely ruin a business plan.
-It is best to err on the side of being overly conservative with expenses, rents, occupancy, and revenue growth projections.2
+It is best to be overly conservative with expenses, rents, occupancy, and revenue growth projections.2

 The Building Process